-Perhaps the real question is, ‘Can Whole Foods Market Inc. (NASDAQ:WFMC) compete with major national chains without changing its business model?’
+Perhaps the real question is, ‘Can Whole Foods Market Inc. (:WFMN/A) compete with major national chains without changing its business model?’
 Some Whole Foods investors apparently don’t think so and are pushing the grocer to operate more like the competition.

 This includes a push to get Whole Foods to abandon its 11-region distribution system in favor of something more centralized and national in scope.